 “That was such a kind thing to say to your sister, you have been playing together really nicely today.”

-Reward schemes can also be helpful when you are trying to target a specific behaviour.
+Reward schemes can also be helpful when you are trying to target specific behaviour.
 Agree with your child on a reward that is meaningful to them and remember to reward but never bribe!
 As with consequences for challenging behaviour, rewards should be immediate.
 Also, they should not be taken away once they have been earned.
 Again, Quirky Kid has developed a tool called Tickets, to assist parents to do just this.

 Know yourself and your triggers